mku11/Salmon-AES-CTR/libs/projects/SalmonLibs.VS2022/README.txt

 Packaging:
 The nuget packages for SalmonCore and SalmonFS will be created automatically during the build.
 To create the nuget package for SalmonNative see Salmon.Native/README.md file.
+GPU support is included by default in the nuget package if you don't want it edit the SalmonNative.nuspec file.
 Make sure you're under release configuration before building.